Better Measurement or Larger Samples? Data Collection for Policy Learning with Unobserved Heterogeneity

 \section{Abstract}

 \textbf{Abstract.} Empirical research shows that individuals' responses to treatments vary along latent characteristics, such as innate ability or motivation.
 Therefore, a policymaker seeking to maximize welfare may consider designing policies based on observed characteristics and estimated latent traits.
 I characterize how the estimates' precision affects the worst-case performance of policies deriving rate-sharp regret bounds for assignment rules that include or exclude them, highlighting new trade-offs with the policy space complexity.
-I then study how a policymaker can solve such trade-offs by designing tailored data collections, and derive the minimax optimal collection plan.
+I then study how a policymaker can solve such trade-offs by designing tailored data collections and derive a sufficient condition for a collection plan to be minimax optimal.
 In an empirical application in development economics, I show that including a proxy for entrepreneurs' business skills in targeting cash transfers increases welfare by $5\%$, and halves the probability of generating welfare losses.
 Moreover, I estimate the optimal allocation of resources between improving the precision of the proxy via repeated measurements, and increasing sample size. \\ \textbf{Keywords:} Policy learning, Unobserved heterogeneity, Data collection. \\

 }